 All workers and officials should wear distinctive armbands, caps or other easily identifiable articles of apparel.
-Depending on the particular Sanctioned Event, all of the following listed officials may or may not be required.
-The National Convention Rallye Events are required to use all of the following workers and officials:
+Depending on the type of Sanctioned Event, all the following listed officials may or may not be required.
+The National Convention Rallye Events are required to use all the following workers and officials:

-- Event Chairperson (RALLYEMASTER) and Co-Chairperson: They must be NCCC members of the Host Club.
-The Chairperson, Co-Chairperson, or host region RCD or his proxy must be present at the event in order for the event to be held.
+- 1. EVENT CHAIRPERSON (Rallyemaster) and CO-CHAIRPERSON: They must be NCCC members of the Host Club.
+The Chairperson, Co-Chairperson, or host region RCD or his proxy must be present at the event for the event to be held.
 The Chairperson and Co-Chairperson are the commanders of the event and are responsible for appointing officials to fill all positions necessary for organizing and running the event.
 They are to make all arrangements for insurance, etc. They are NOT permitted to participate as entrants. - 2.
-EVENT SECRETARY: He/she is responsible for all correspondence connected with preevent arrangements including overnight accommodations for entrants, pre-registration, advertising, etc. He/she is also responsible for publishing and distributing results.
+EVENT SECRETARY: They are responsible for all correspondence connected with pre-event arrangements including overnight accommodations for entrants, pre-registration, advertising, etc. They are also responsible for publishing and distributing results.
 Note: Governor and Chairperson MUST approve results. - 3.
-CHIEF TECHNICAL INSPECTOR: He/she is to recruit a staff of technical inspectors to ensure that the cars are examined thoroughly and quickly as specified under Rulebook Section Tech for Rallies.
-He/she is responsible for ensuring that all competing cars comply with the requirements as set down.
-He/she is responsible for the affixing of a technical inspection passed sign and the entrant's number and class on the car. - 4.
-PADDOCK MARSHALL: He/she is responsible for maintaining order and safety in the starting area and for marshalling the area. - 5.
-STARTER: He/she is responsible for sending the cars out on the Rallye route on time.
-He/she MUST ensure that entrants are wearing required seat belts.
-He/she is to attend the Entrants Meeting and inform the entrants of the starting procedures. - 6.
+CHIEF TECHNICAL INSPECTOR: They are is to recruit a staff of technical inspectors to ensure that the cars are examined thoroughly and quickly as specified under Rulebook Section Tech for Rallies.
+They are responsible for ensuring that all competing cars comply with the requirements as set down.
+They are responsible for the affixing of a technical inspection passed sign and the entrant's number and class on the car. - 4.
+PADDOCK MARSHALL: They are responsible for maintaining order and safety in the starting area and for marshalling the area. - 5.
+STARTER: They are responsible for sending the cars out on the Rallye route on time.
+They MUST ensure that entrants are wearing required seat belts.
+They are to attend the Entrants Meeting and inform the entrants of the starting procedures. - 6.
 RALLYE CHECKERS: They shall work in pairs.
 They are responsible for checking all Rallye route instructions, clues and questions.
 They shall check the Rallye prior to the start of the event on the same day of the week and similar time as the actual Rallye.
 They are NOT permitted to enter as participants but may receive Worker Points. - 7.
 CHECKPOINT WORKERS: They are responsible for overseeing and maintaining their assigned Checkpoint.
 The Rallyemaster shall instruct them in their duties. - 8.
-SCORER: He/she is responsible for recruiting enough assistants to ensure efficient and accurate scoring of all entrants.
-He/she is to record on a master record all official results.
-He/she then is responsible for posting results on a scoreboard.
+SCORER: They are responsible for recruiting enough assistants to ensure efficient and accurate scoring of all entrants.
+They are to record on a master record all official results.
+They are responsible for posting results on a scoreboard.